5 Rules of Sexting that Beginners Need to Know (+ Examples)

 - Your partner's gender, do they like to be called gendered honorifics?

 - Names your partner likes to call their genitals.

 - Words to avoid.
 I think everyone hates some words, even if that word is moist

 - Do they want just texts, or are pics and/or videos ok?

 - Be mindful about drinking and sexting.
 This can be tough for some because the confidence that can come after a night spent drinking and dancing can be powerful.
-But from a privacy perspective, you don’t want anything to compromise your judgement.
-Nor do you want to accidentally send that sexy text to the wrong person!
+But from a privacy perspective, you surely don’t want to compromise yourself or accidentally send that sexy text to the wrong person!

-Beyond the fact that it's incredibly disrespectful to leak someone's nudes, revenge porn is against the law.
+Beyond the fact that it's incredibly disrespectful to leak someone's nudes, non-consensual porn is against the law

 IV.
 Sexting can be just fantasy

 Sext to practice your dirty talk or just explore a scenario that gets you hot in the moment

 You can give it a try on Pure, discover what turns you on, and explore your sensuality.
 Sometimes, we sext because we’re lonely or bored and we just want a little sexy attention.
 There’s nothing inherently wrong with that (unless you’re in a monogamous relationship and you're shamelessly sexting someone who isn't your partner).
 Just remember to sext responsibly, because sexting for a self-esteem boost can shift to feeling bad, followed by a good cry.